The Best Restaurants For Affordable Group Dinners guide image

 The space where Peaches Hot House used to be in Fort Greene is now this casual Caribbean restaurant serving jerk chicken that we can’t remove from our dreams.
 Whether you get this chicken in wing form or as an entree, it’ll be covered in a smoky dry rub and doused with sticky, spicy sauce.
 Island Shack’s menu shows a range of influence, with everything from Jamaican oxtails and rice and peas to Trini-style roti and curry goat.
 The space isn't huge, but there are few big tables, so grab a few of your “fun friends” and come to this high-energy spot for a group dinner.

 J.G.
 Melon opened on the Upper East Side when Nixon was president, and it has an unimpeachable reputation (see what we did there?) for having one of the best burgers in NYC.
 If you haven't been, there are a few things you should know: It will probably be crowded, you need to order the cottage fried potatoes, and you will (if even for a split second) consider ordering a second burger after you finish your first one.
-Come here when the group you’re with happens to be experiencing a burger mind meld, and make sure to bring cash because this place doesn’t accept credit or debit cards.
+Come here when the group you’re with happens to be experiencing a burger mind meld, and bring cash.

 SriPraPhai is a Woodside classic, and, after all these years, it’s still where you should be sharing a large plate of soft-shell crab with a table of your very best friends (or even a few people who are “just fine”).
 Peruse the large menu that doesn't stick to any one region of Thailand, and be sure to get some curries and seafood, as well as the fragrant pork leg that falls apart as soon as you touch it.
 This spot is cash-only, so be sure to stop by the ATM beforehand—and don't forget to grab some to-go desserts from the fridge on your way out.